 Ashwagandha is classified as Rasayana in traditional Indian medicine, and it is believed to lengthen a person's lifespan.
 This herb is said to reduce stress, support metabolic and immune function, and restore hormonal balance.
 However, it is classified as an adaptogen that carries a wide range of benefits in modern medicine.

-    Adaptogens are natural substances considered to help the body adapt both physical and chemical effects of stress.
-Adaptogens do not cause your body one thing or the other but are said to bring your body back to balance.
+Adaptogens are natural substances considered to help the body adapt to both the physical and chemical effects of stress.
+Adaptogens do not cause your body to do one thing or the other but are said to bring your body back to balance.
 For instance, if you have low cortisol, an adaptogen will help restore balance.
-For this reason, ashwagandha's most celebrated benefits is an apparent reduction in stress and feelings of anxiety all the while boosting your overall mood.
+For this reason, ashwagandha's most celebrated benefit is an apparent reduction in stress and feelings of anxiety all the while boosting your overall mood.

 As researchers began to understand the importance of hormones, studies started to surface that the herb possesses a direct ability to reduce cortisol (the stress hormone).

 Ashwagandha is also classified as bhalaya in Ayurvedic medicine.
 This signifies a belief that it increases strength.

 What Is Stress And How Do We Become Stressed Out?

 Stress is a feeling of not being able to cope with events and demands such as financial pressure, relationships, work, etc. Stress is our body's natural defense against danger and predators.
 Sometimes it is essential for survival.
 However, when you experience too many stressors at one time, your body's physical and mental health can be undermined.

 When you become stressed, your body produces hormones that prepare you to face danger safely.
 As a result, your body releases large quantities of chemicals, epinephrine, cortisol, and norepinephrine.
 These chemicals then trigger physical reactions such as alertness, increased blood pressure, and sweating.